 Although access to the defendant will be severed after charges are filed, the prosecutor can continue his or her investigation of the defendant by reviewing criminal records, including out of state criminal information.
-The prosecutor must disclose to the defendant and to the court any exculpatory evidence he or she obtains, including victim recantations, even when the prosecutor believes it to be false.
-Prosecutors should consider reviewing jail calls or visits from the defendant as these may be the basis for the victim's minimization or recantation.
+The prosecutor must disclose to the defendant and to the court any exculpatory evidence he or she obtains, including victim recantations, even when the prosecutor believes it to be false.107 Prosecutors should consider reviewing jail calls or visits from the defendant as these may be the basis for the victim's minimization or recantation.
 Prosecutors should continue to ask the victim whether the defendant has contacted him or her from jail and whether these contacts were attempts to dissuade the victim from participating in prosecution or testifying at trial.
-Domestic Violence abusers often use power and control during jail phone calls to manipulate their victim, and even the victim's children in an attempt to gain further compliance.
+All of these efforts will additionally assist prosecutors in developing evidence for potential forfeiture by wrongdoing hearings.